 Vulnerability Assessments should be performed annually by a team of certified security, penetration testing and ethical hacking experts.
 At a minimum, this should test vulnerabilities, configuration, topology and application server security.
 It is also worth considering advanced assessments including penetration testing and social engineering to identify process gaps and weak points.
 The result should always be a report with specific, actionable steps to increase protection and lower your security risk.

-Prevention Plan will save you time and money.
+A Prevention Plan will save you time and money.
 Work with knowledgeable security experts to stop threats before they happen.
 Invest in the right technologies for your networks – both on premise and in the cloud.
 This will pay dividends in protection.
 Be sure to implement multiple layers of protection to keep threats out and sensitive data safe.

 Prepare an Incident Response plan.
 Even with the best security, breeches are always a looming possibility.
 Have a response plan in place, because after an attack, timing is everything.
 Your organization’s reputation is on the line, so how and when you respond is a critical differentiator in how you emerge from a crisis.
 Your teams must be able to quickly evaluate the situation, contain it, re-secure it and ensure that your systems are clean before bringing them back online.